enebular/docs/en/EnebularEdgeAgent/Nodes.md

 -   Only supports `GET`,`POST` methods
 -   If 256 bytes are the upper limit of the response, `size over` is substituted into`msg.payload`
 -   Does not support sending requests to https
--   Does not support proxy setting
--   Not compliant with basic authentication
--   Ignores settings `msg.cookies`,`msg.headers`, `msg.rejectUnauthorized`
--   Must not support mustache-style

-## Execute Flow{#executeFlow}

-**The maximum flow size that can be executed is 3 kB.** It is also not compatible with the Global context.

-Also, enebular-edge-agent will not stop running the flow except in the following cases:

--   If the flow is programmed to stop
--   When an error in which flow can not be executed occurs